maxhebditch/batchgit/README.md

 It will also check to see if the folders in the configuration file still exist, if not it will remove them to avoid issues.

+###Adding directories recursively

+        $ batchgit -ar
+        $ batchgit -addrecursive

+If all your repos live under one master directory, you might just want to only add subdirectories.
+If you `cd` into the correct master directory and then run the command, the script will ask you what subdirectories you want to add.

 ###Removing single directores manually

         $ batchgit -r ~/path/to/repo